 Your happiness requires just one generous cup of pumpkin seeds once a day.

 3. Folic Acid

-Folic acid or folate is a B vitamin that is often deficient with people suffering from the depressive disorder.
-A study performed at Harvard University have found that people suffering from the depressive disorder and low folate levels don’t react well to prescribed antidepressants.
-Furthermore, researchers found that taking folic acid supplements has improved patient’s response and effectiveness of antidepressants.
+Folic acid or folate is a B vitamin that is often deficient in people suffering from the depressive disorder.
+A study performed at Harvard University has found that people suffering from a depressive disorder and low folate levels don’t react well to prescribed antidepressants.
+Furthermore, researchers found that taking folic acid supplements has improved the patient’s response and the effectiveness of antidepressants.